-Aberdeen Research Group found that sales representatives that take advantage of social selling are 79% more likely to reach their sales targets.[/tweetherder]”
+Aberdeen Research Group found that sales representatives that take advantage of social selling are 79% more likely to reach their sales targets.

 In fact, it was published in Forbes that 78% of sales reps who use social media outsell their peers.
-Similarly, LinkedIn recently mentioned that social selling leaders have 45% more opportunities to make sales.
+Similarly, LinkedIn recently mentioned that leaders who use their social selling skills have 45% more opportunities to make sales.
 You can make things work for you if you approach the whole process in a systematic way.

 1. Be Clear About Your Social Selling Strategy